zacmememe/Thinking-LLM/README.md

 ## Acknowledgments

 Special thanks to Claude!
-He build this whole extension with me!
+We build this whole extension together!